The Evolution of Natural Gas Price Review Arbitrations

 To establish this proxy pricing, buyers and sellers often agreed to a contract price with two fundamental components: first, a fixed base value referred to as ‘P0’; and second, an indexation component tied to the evolution of oil-derived products.
 This latter component, called an ‘escalator clause’, is a multiplier to the base value that allows the contract price to fluctuate during the term of the contract in accordance with the price movement of the oil products.

 Proxies, however, are necessarily imperfect.
-Commodity markets are not static over time, and there will be changes in the gas market that will not be reflected in, and therefore not captured by, the imperfect oil proxy in the price formula.
+Commodity markets do not remain static, and there will be changes in the gas market that will not be reflected in, and therefore not captured by, the imperfect oil proxy in the price formula.

 Thus was born the price review clause.
-It is a clause that allows either party to seek revision of the contract price if the conditions underlying the commercial bargain significantly change over time.
-This is the fundamental trade-off between the take-or-pay commitment of the buyer and the right to periodically realign the contract price to conditions in the destination market.
+It allows either party to seek revision of the contract price if the conditions underlying the commercial bargain significantly change over time.
+This is the fundamental trade-off between the take-or-pay commitment of the buyer and the right to realign the contract price periodically to conditions in the destination market.

 Although the terms of specific price review clauses differ, they often:

-- specify a certain number of regular price reviews, which can be initiated at the request of either party at specified dates;
+- specify a certain number of regular price reviews, which can be initiated at the request of either party on specified dates;

 - specify a certain number of ‘wildcard’ price reviews, which can be initiated by either party at any time;